Incense, Coffee & Tools of Survival

 The little power of rituals

-And I believe these rituals, when done with joy and intentions, are more than just routine.
-They are survival tools to help ground us before the day’s flurry of events start.
-They are little reminders of the home we know we can return to - our cats, loved ones, the home, plants and the spiritual life that keeps us balanced.
+And these rituals, when done with joy and intentions, are more than just routine.
+They are survival tools to help ground us before the day’s flurry of events starts.
+They are little reminders of the home we know we can return to – our cats, loved ones, the house, plants, and the spiritual life that keeps us balanced.
 In this perspective, they are also our survival tools to help soften the various distractions and disharmony that may emerge throughout the day.

-You probably have your own little rituals that keep you sane.
+You may have your own little rituals that keep you sane.